parisbible/parisbible.github.io/_posts/2023-05-19-PBPCorrect-a-Thon-Besancon2-BesanconMs5.md

 ## Physical description of the BM Besançon Ms 5

 The pages we transcribed came from a Bible held by the Besançon Municipal Library, described in the catalog as  *Ms 5 - Biblia sacra, ex translatine S. Hieronymi, cum epistola ad Paulinum, prologhi et capitulis*.
 It is a rather large volume measuring 369x260mm, with a weight close to 4 kilograms.
 The cover and the later binding is in leather on wooden boards sealed with bolts (some of which are missing on the upper board), in a rather degraded condition.
 The manuscript's vellum, uneven in their original density, is somewhat warped, giving a wavy appearance to the book's spine.
 It is certainly these deformations that have caused the distortion of the text lines over time.
-We started to transcribe page 9, at the beginning of Genesis.
+We started to transcribe fol.
+6v, at the beginning of Genesis.
 This page is characterized by a rubric, an inscription in red characters at the beginning of the text.
 This is followed by a long illumination made for the Lettrine of the first sentence, *In principio creauit*.
 This decoration is done in a repetitive floral pattern, apparently rinceaux, which is combined with two additional branches, one at the top of the text and one at the bottom, both starting with griffins, half lion and half bird.
 [Mémoire Vive Besançon.](https://memoirevive.besancon.fr/ark:/48565/89v21z4370ns)

 ## The revision of the transcriptions